madanyc/workfront-learn.en/help/workfront-dam-program/part-1-system-setup/analyze-and-plan-to-develop-a-workfront-dam-strategy.md

 ---
 title: Develop a [!UICONTROL Workfront DAM] Strategy
 description: Learn how to analyze and plan to develop a [!UICONTROL Workfront DAM] strategy.
+exl-id: f2132b79-5d36-4f5a-b06b-9cefa3d2ff7f
 ---
 # Analyze and plan to develop a [!UICONTROL Workfront DAM] strategy